Nascom: Software

 Initially, users were expected to write their own software.
-On the earliest machines with limited memory this meant writing Z80 assembly language on paper, assembling it by hand and then using the monitor program to enter it in Hexadecimal format.
+On the earliest machines with limited memory this meant writing Z80 assembly language on paper, assembling it by hand and then using the monitor program to enter it in hexadecimal format.

-The Nascom 1 provided 2, 24-pin 0.6"-pitch DIL sockets for ROM memory, each wired to accept a 2708 1Kbyte device.
-The first monitor program on the Nascom 1 was named NAS-BUG and was supplied as a single 1Kbyte 2708 EPROM.
+The Nascom 1 provided two 24-pin 0.6"-pitch DIL sockets for ROM memory, each wired to accept a 2708 1 KB device.
+The first monitor program on the Nascom 1 was named NAS-BUG and was supplied as a single 1 KB 2708 EPROM.
 This was superseded by NAS-BUG T2.
-All later versions of the monitor were 2Kbyte in size and so occupied both ROM sockets.
-The 2Kbyte monitors were BBUG (a 1Kbyte extension that co-existed with T2), T4, NAS-SYS 1 and NAS-SYS 3.
+All later versions of the monitor were 2 KB in size and so occupied both ROM sockets.
+The 2 KB monitors were BBUG (a 1 KB extension that co-existed with T2), T4, NAS-SYS 1 and NAS-SYS 3.

-The Nascom 2 provided 1, 24-pin 0.6"-pitch DIL socket for ROM memory (other sockets on the Nascom 2 board could also be configured to accommodate ROMs), wired to accept a 5V 2716 2Kbyte device.
-Nascom 2 kits were initially provided with NAS-SYS 1 in masked ROM (the photo shows that at least 2 date-codes exist for these ROMs).
+The Nascom 2 provided one 24-pin 0.6"-pitch DIL socket for ROM memory (other sockets on the Nascom 2 board could also be configured to accommodate ROMs), wired to accept a 5V 2716 2 KB device.
+Nascom 2 kits were initially provided with NAS-SYS 1 in masked ROM (the photo shows that at least two date-codes exist for these ROMs).
 NAS-SYS 1 was the only Nascom monitor ROM to be supplied as masked ROM; all other versions were supplied as EPROMs.

 All of the debug monitors provided similar capabilities, with different levels of sophistication: